 - Bekçi: The bumbling night watchman; slapstick and situational comedy.

-The structure of the play is flexible, and new characters could be introduced depending on the satire, politics, or audience.
+The flexible structure of the play allows performers to introduce new characters depending on the satire, politics, or audience.
 The essence is a social comedy that juxtaposes educated vs. uneducated, city vs. village, and authority vs. common folk.

 Cultural Significance